 The Best Day Hikes in Taiwan + Tips

-There are so many amazing hikes and trails in Taiwan – all offering breath-taking views and a fun day outdoors.
+There are so many amazing trails and day hikes in Taiwan – all offering breath-taking views and a fun day outdoors.
 With nearly two-thirds of the island consisting of lush mountains and 286 peaks towering 3000 meters above sea level, it’s not hard to see why Taiwan is a mecca for hiking enthusiasts.

 Whether you’re looking for a short day trip from Taipei or something a bit more challenging – there’s something for every kind of hiker in Taiwan.
 This guide sets out the best day hikes in Taiwan.
-Plus handy tips to help you trek Taiwan hassle-free.
+You’ll also get handy tips and tricks to help you trek Taiwan hassle-free.

 In a rush?
 Pin the Best Day Hikes in Taiwan for later.